cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

     > After starting VNC, you can access the VNC service in two ways:
     > 1. VNC Client: Use a VNC client and connect to localhost:1 to access the graphical interface.
-    > 2. Web Browser: Access the VNC service in your web browser by navigating to http://localhost:6080/.
+    > 2. Web Browser: Access the VNC service in your web browser by navigating to http://localhost:6080/vnc.html. `Password:` **cms.cern**

 3. To stop the VNC service and exit the container, run :